Shiawaseu/Gemini-Ai-Selfbot/README.md

 A gemini-pro powered selfbot, that can reply to commands or auto respond to dms for you

 You will need a google api key for gemini
+  - You can get your API Key [Here](https://makersuite.google.com/app/apikey)

 Default prefix is ";"